Impressionism, the partakers of the expositions:

 Was Jean-Louis Forain an Impressionist?

 Being born in 1852 Forain was of a younger generation, than most Impressionists.
 He did not take part in the early years of the ‘impressionist’ expositions.
 He exhibited in 1879 + 80 + 81 + 86.
 He also had several contacts within the ‘impressionist’ circles, namely with Degas, Cézanne, Pissarro and De Nittis and in his later years with Renoir.
 This makes him (with some delay) clearly part of the impressionist art-movement.
-Though he seamed to be more a follower, than a leader.
+Though he seemed to be more a follower, than a leader.

 Forain rendered every day (Parisian) live, but mostly he showed the shadow side of life, which is more characteristic for Realism.
-He did some en-plein-air paintings and sometimes uses more bright colours, which are impressionist characteristics.
-Forain sometimes pays clear attention to the effect of (interior) light, but more in a clair-obscure way.
+He did some en-plein-air paintings and sometimes used more bright colours, which are impressionist characteristics.
+Forain sometimes paid clear attention to the effect of (interior) light, but more in a clair-obscure way.
 Forain (mostly in his early and later days) makes an affluant use of blacks, browns and greys.
 And he never used juxtaposed brushstrokes.
 Overall I would say he (mostly) didn’t paint in an impressionist style and he is more a Realist than an Impressionist.

 Forain most of all is admired for his illustrations and his etchings, not for his paintings.
 His most prominant themes are dancers, café scenes, portraits and law courts.
 At a later age he converted to the Catholic faith, but it is unclear if this was in 1887 or in 1900.
 Forain died in 1931 as an admired artist.